 „These two texts are to completely change our thinking on the subject, according to the publisher’s announcement, and although such grandiose announcements are rarely met, this time it’s true.“

 Kevin Junk, Fixpoetry

-Free download or use the shop links
+Free download or use our shop:

 Summary: Refugees in Germany